 Failure indeed produces a lot of negative emotions, and accepting that you are facing these emotions takes you a step closer to feeling better.

 Self-blame is a major obstacle here.
 When most people experience failure, they have a tendency to associate personally with it.
 So, with your company failing, it’s quite easy to blame the entire fallout on yourself.
 But imagine how the world would be if everyone got whatever they wanted.
 It’s impossible, right?

 Letting yourself be strongly attached to failure will complicate everything and make it difficult for you to handle the problem and move on.
-Instead, work on understanding and planning better while continuing to live your life.
+Instead, work on understanding and planning better while continuing to live your life with self-compassion.
 This will lessen the burden.

-At this stage, it’s also better to steer clear of ‘energy vampires’ – people around you whose negative opinions might make you feel worse when you’re already vulnerable.
+At this stage of emotional recovery from business failure, it’s also better to steer clear of ‘energy vampires’ – people around you whose negative opinions might make you feel worse when you’re already vulnerable.
 It’s okay to take constructive feedback, but your priority should be to protect yourself until you are ready to discuss the situation openly, even with your biggest critics.

 Transform your energy